 You don’t hear much about McDonald’s (MCD) stock these days.
-It’s not as exciting as younger, faster-growing fast food stocks like Shake Shack (SHAK) or a recovering one like Chipotle (CMG).
-But McDonald’s stock continues to consistently outpace the market while remaining a reliable dividend grower.
+It’s not as exciting as younger, faster-growing, fast-food stocks like Shake Shack (SHAK).
+But McDonald’s stock continues to consistently perform well while remaining a reliable dividend grower.
 In fact, MCD shares are just shy of all-time highs…

-Meanwhile, MCD stock remains a Dividend Aristocrat; the company just hiked its quarterly dividend by a whopping 15% to $1.16 per share, good for a 2.5% yield.
-It’s the 42nd straight year the company has raised its dividend payout.
+Meanwhile, MCD stock remains a Dividend Aristocrat; the company raised its dividend yet again at the end of last year, up to $1.52 per share from the previous $1.38 quarterly payout.
+It’s the 45th straight year the company has raised its dividend payout.

 MCD Still a Long-Term Play

-That bodes well for the short term, but MCD is not really a short-term stock.
-While it’s long past peak perception, and sales are not growing in part because of the company’s efforts to renovate 12,000 stores in the U.S. by the end of next year, the profit growth, momentum in the chart and rock-solid dividend continue to make MCD stock a good long-term investment for growth investors and income investors alike.
+While it’s long past peak perception, the profit and sales growth and rock-solid dividend continue to make MCD stock a good long-term investment for growth investors and income investors alike.

-There are fast food stocks that are growing much faster, but none of them offer McDonald’s combination of market-beating returns and yield.
+There are fast-food stocks that have been growing much faster (no pun intended), but none of them offer McDonald’s combination of steady returns and yield.
 If you don’t already own this reliable growth and income stock, now is as good a time as any to add MCD to your portfolio.